-In Opportunity Academy, Intrepid College Prep Prepsters take 8 core academic classes-Reading Skills, Leveled Reading, Writing, Math Skills, Math Problem Solving, Science, Social Studies, and Financial Literacy-during a given school year.
+In Opportunity Academy, Intrepid College Prep Prepsters take 5 core academic classes-ELA, Math, Financial Literacy, Science, and P.E. --during a given school year.
 Except for Fridays, all classes are 50-minute periods.
 The school year is broken into three trimesters.
 The trimesters are long enough (approximately 13-15 weeks long) to allow Prepsters multiple opportunities to demonstrate mastery of specific skills.
 At the end of each trimester, Prepsters will receive grades in all classes.

-We outline below the ways in which letter, percentage, and rubric grades will be used at Intrepid College Prep and what these grades mean in terms of a student's level of mastery of the State Content Standards.
+We outline below the ways in which letter, percentage, and rubric grades will be used at Intrepid College Prep and what these grades mean in terms of a prepster's level of mastery of the State Content Standards.

+Letter Percentage Rubric Meaning

+A+ 98-100%

+A 93-97% 4 Prepster earning an A in a course is consistently demonstrating advanced levels of mastery with the content standards.

+A- 90-92%

+B+ 88-89%

+В 83-87% 3 Prepster earning a B in a course is consistently demonstrating proficiency with the content standards.

+В- 80-82%

+C+ 78-79%

+С 73-77% 2 Prepster earning a C in a course is consistently demonstrating basic competency with the content standards.

+C- 70-72%

-Letter Percentage Rubric Meaning A+ 98-100% Charles a series on A in a service is series and based on the series and the series of Α 93-97% 4 Student earning an A in a course is consistently demonstrating advanced levels of mastery with the content standards.
-A- 90-92% mastery with the content standards.
-B+ 88-89% Chudent coming a D in a course is consistently demonstrating profisionary with the В 83-87% 3 Student earning a B in a course is consistently demonstrating proficiency with the content standards.
-B- 80-82% content standards.
-C+ 78-79% Chindren and a Cincar and a control is a sociated the demonstration begins a social and a control to С 73-77% 2 Student earning a C in a course is consistently demonstrating basic competency with the content standards.
-C- 70-72% the content standards.
-F Below 70% 0 or 1 Student earning less than 70% in a course is not yet demonstrating a basic level of mastery with the content standards and needs to demonstrate mastery of the standards before credit will be earned.
+F Below 70% 0 or 1 Prepster earning less than 70% in a course is not yet demonstrating a basic level of mastery with the content standards and needs to demonstrate mastery of the standards before credit will be earned.